 Table of Contents

-Chronic bronchitis is defined as chronic productive cough for three months in two consecutive years in a patient in whom other causes of chronic cough have been excluded, such as bronchiectasis.
+Chronic bronchitis is defined as a chronic productive cough that lasts for at least three months, for two consecutive years in a patient in whom other causes of chronic cough have been excluded, such as bronchiectasis.
 Airflow limitation may precede the development of chronic bronchitis.